Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 #### Modes of Operation

 The power drive system's behavior depends on the activated mode of operation.
-The mode of operation can be changed and controled by **6060h** (Modes of Operation) Object.
+The mode of operation can be changed and controlled by **6060h** (Modes of Operation) Object.
 The control word dictates the actual state change as described before.

 The control device writes to the modes of operation object in order to select the operation mode.
-The drive device provides the modes of operation display object to indicate the actual activated operation mode.
-Controlword, statusword, and set-points are used mode-specific.
+The drive device provides the modes of operation display object to indicate the actual activated operation mode. controlword, statusword, and set-points are used mode-specific.
 This implies the responsibility of the control device to avoid inconsistencies and erroneous behavior.
 The switching between the modes of operation implies no automatic reconfiguration of COBs for real-time data transmission.